nspin/nspin.github.io/dynamic/articles/solving-the-rubiks-cube-blindfolded.md

 has_math: true
 ...

-Solving the cube blindfolded is a meditative exercise.
-Contrary to what you might expect, it doesn't even require an above-average memory.
+Solving the cube blindfolded isn't as hard as you'd expect.
 All that's necessary is a solid understanding of the basic properties of the cube, and some practice.

-This article doesn't assume any knowledge of cube theory, but a reader will find some basic undergraduate math (e.g. group theory) useful.
+This article doesn't assume any knowledge of cube theory, but a reader will find some undergraduate math (e.g. group theory) useful.

 Furthermore, this article is not a tutorial, but rather an in-depth exploration.